gacopley/UA-CS495-Group-2/README.md

 (step-by-step explanation of a user’s experience, example scenario).
 Full explanation pending upon project completion.

 ## Unit Tests, Sprint 2
-For Sprint 2, five unit tests were devised:
+For Sprint 2, five unit tests were devised.
+They were executed by Blayde Dill successfully in Apache Netbeans, though any compiler for Java theoretically would work.
+All that is required in set-up is to ensure that the OpenBCI GUI is running and is streaming data via UDP utilizing localhost.
+The following are descriptions of the five tests, found in Java/osc/src/test/java.

-   Testing to Ensure Connection is Successful <br>
+   Connection Established <br>
-   -This would involve adding a check to ensure the connection does not fail mid-data transfer, and including a means of alerting the user to this occurring.
+   -This unit test checks to see if the UDP connection between the GUI and the Java program was successful. <br>

-   Sending/Receiving Data Over OSC <br>
+   Disconnect <br>
-   -This refers to the sending of data from the OpenBCI GUI to a separate source, the first step of sending it to Android.
-This is implemented by oscp5Client.pde. <br>
+   -This unit test checks to see if it is possible to disconnect from the data stream at will. <br>

-   Streaming Data Over OSC <br>
+   IP <br>
-   -This refers to the next step of sending data.
-Rather than sending one piece of data, the data is now to be continuously streamed over a time period.
-This is also implemented by oscp5Client.pde.
+   -This unit test checks to see if the connection is utilizing the system's localhost. <br>

-   Testing Null Input <br>
+   Port <br>
-   -This would be testing to see the result of no input, intending to generate a different response than no connection.
+   -This unit test checks to see if the connection is utilizing the correct local port. <br>

-   Testing Invalid Input <br>
+   Receive <br>
-   -This would be testing to see the result of an incorrectly entered or invalid input, again generating a different error result.
+   -This unit test, requiring that data is being streamed from OpenBCI's GUI, checks whether or not data is being sent from the GUI and received by the program.

 ## Team Members
 [Pavan Kurkal](mailto:pkurkal@crimson.ua.edu), [Eian Landis](mailto:ellandis@crimson.ua.edu), [Blayde Dill](mailto:badill@crimson.ua.edu), and [Alex Copley](mailto:gacopley@crimson.ua.edu)